Board Of Trustees

 • Nancy Bamaga

 Nancy Bamaga is a Torres Strait Islander woman descending from Saibai Island.
-She is the Senior Managing Director of Bamaga Productions which is an Indigenous owned and operated consultancy and serves on numerous boards in the arts and community sectors.
+She is the Founder and Director of Bamaga Productions an Indigenous-owned and operated consultancy celebrating Aboriginal and Torres Strait Islander cultures through the presentation of traditional and contemporary art forms.
+She serves on numerous boards in the arts and community sectors, including Elder in Residence for Camerata Chamber Orchestra, a Board member of Tourism and Events Queensland, a volunteer Board member for Southeast Queensland Indigenous Chamber of Commerce (SEQICC), and a member of Queensland Museum Consultative Committee (QMATSICC).

 • Dr Bianca Beetson